 Employment Agreement with James J. Bottiglieri.
-Pursuant to his employment agreement, if Mr. Bottiglieri terminates his employment for good reason or without good reason after the completion of two years of employment but prior to the completion of four years of employment or if the Manager terminates his employment other than for cause, Mr. Bottiglieri will be entitled to receive his accrued but unpaid base salary plus \$300,000.
-The Company is accruing this obligation to Mr. Bottiglieri over a three year period and accrued \$100,000 for this obligation during fiscal year 2007.
+Pursuant to his employment agreement, if Mr. Bottiglieri terminates his employment for good reason or without good reason, or if the Manager terminates his employment without cause, Mr. Bottiglieri will be entitled to receive his accrued but unpaid base salary plus \$400,000.
+The Company is accruing this obligation to Mr. Bottiglieri over a four year period and accrued \$100,000 for this obligation during fiscal year 2008

 Supplemental Put Agreement.
 Our Manager is also the owner of 100% of the allocation interests in the Company.
 Our Manager is owned and controlled by its managing member, our Chief Executive Officer, Mr. Massoud.
 Additionally, Mr. Bottiglieri indirectly shares in approximately 5% of the proceeds of the allocation interests.
-Concurrent with our initial public offering, we entered into a supplemental put agreement with our Manager, which we refer to as the Supplemental Put Agreement, pursuant to which our Manager shall have the right to cause the Company to purchase the allocation interests then owned by our Manager upon either (i) the termination of the Management Services Agreement (other than as a result of our Manager's resignation), or (ii) our Manager resigns on any date that is at least three years after the closing of our initial public offering.
+Concurrent with our initial public offering, we entered into a supplemental put agreement with our Manager, which we refer to as the Supplemental Put Agreement, pursuant to which our Manager shall have the right to cause the Company to purchase the allocation interests then owned by our Manager upon either (i) the termination of the Management Services Agreement (other than as a result of our Manager's resignation), or (ii) the resignation of our Manager on any date that is at least three years after the closing of our initial public offering.
 Essentially, the put rights granted to our Manager require us to acquire our Manager's initial allocation interests in the Company at a price based on the increase in fair value in the Company's businesses over its basis in those businesses.
 If we terminate the Management Services Agreement, the payment to the Manager will be determined at two times the increase in fair value in the Company businesses over the Company's initial basis in those businesses.
 Each fiscal quarter the fair value of our subsidiaries is estimated for the purpose of determining the Company's potential liability associated with the Supplemental Put Agreement.
-Any change in the potential liability associated with the Supplemental Put Agreement.
-The Company paid approximately \$7.9 million for the Manager's share of the profit allocation from the sale of Crosman Corporation in fiscal year 2007 which reduced this liability by the same amount.
-See the section "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Supplemental Put Agreement." for additional information related to the Supplemental Put Agreement.
+Any change in the potential liability is accrued currently as a non-cash charge to earnings.
+For the year ended December 31, 2008, the Company accrued approximately \$13.4 million for the potential liability associated with the Supplemental Put Agreement.
+The Company paid approximately \$14.9 million in fiscal year 2008 and \$7.9 million in fiscal year 2007 for the Manager's share of the profit allocation from the sale of Aeroglide Corporation and Silvue Technologies Group, Inc. in fiscal year 2008 and for the sale of Crosman Corporation in fiscal year 2007.
+Such profit allocation payments proportionately reduced the supplemental put liability.
+See the section "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Supplemental Put Agreement" for additional information related to the Supplemental Put Agreement.